 Judgement is required in preparing these combined financial statements to determine whether the Reporting entity will recover the value of the Land and Building through use or through sale, or partially through use and sale.
 In making this assessment, management made an estimation of the amount relating to non-depreciable assets, being land carried at Fair Value, where the deferred tax on revaluation assumes recovery through sale (as it cannot be recovered through use).
 For the depreciable portion, an estimation of the period over which management expects to recover the Property, Plant and Equipment through use was made.
-Management assumes that Property, plant and equipment will be recovered through use for fifteen (15) years in line with the latest plans of the Reporting entity whereas the remaining balance beyond this period of use is assumed to be recovered through use, through use, during the current year.
+Management assumes that Property, plant and equipment will be recovered through use for fifteen (15) years in line with the latest plans of the Reporting entity whereas the remaining balance beyond this period of use is assumed to be recovered through sale.
+There were no changes to the period over which Property, plant and equipment will be recovered through use, during the current year.